google/WebFundamentals/src/content/en/updates/2018/03/present-web-pages-to-secondary-attached-displays.md

 ## Background

-Until now, web developers could build experiences where user would see some local content in Chrome that is different from the content they’d see on a remote display, while still being able to control that experience locally.
-We’re talking managing a playback queue on youtube.com for instance while videos play on the TV, or seeing a slide reel with speaker notes on laptop while the fullscreen presentation is shown in a Hangout session.
+Until now, web developers could build experiences where a user would see local content in Chrome that is different from the content they’d see on a remote display while still being able to control that experience locally.
+Examples include managing a playback queue on youtube.com while videos play on the TV, or seeing a slide reel with speaker notes on a laptop while the fullscreen presentation is shown in a Hangout session.

 There are scenarios though where users may simply want to present content onto a second, attached display.
-For example, a user in a conference room outfitted with a projector, to which they are connected via an HDMI cable.
+For example, imagine a user in a conference room outfitted with a projector to which they are connected via an HDMI cable.
-Rather than mirroring the presentation onto a remote endpoint, **the user really wants to present the slides full-screen on the projector** -- still leaving the laptop screen available for speaker notes and slide control.
+Rather than mirroring the presentation onto a remote endpoint, **the user really wants to present the slides full-screen on the projector**, leaving the laptop screen available for speaker notes and slide control.
 While the site author could support this in a very rudimentary way (e.g. popping up a new window, which the user has to then manually drag to the secondary display and maximize to fullscreen), it is cumbersome and provides an inconsistent experience between local and remote presentation.

-Key Point: This change is about enabling secondary, attached displays to be used as endpoints for presentations, in the same way as remote endpoints.
+Key Point: This change is about enabling secondary, attached displays to be used as endpoints for presentations in the same way as remote endpoints.

 ## Present a page